-Ordered: capital equipment Funded from BON related thereto, ar Mayor, is authoriz 5,745,000 be and hereby is appropriated to pay costs and capital improvement projects listed under the healD AUTHORIZATION and for the payment of all costs and that to meet said appropriation the Treasurer, with the to borrow said sum under M.G.L.
-Chapter 44, Sect ther enabling authority, and to issue bonds or notes of adir inc he ion ng FY23 CIP- cidental and approval of the as 7 and 8, or FY2023 CIP-Fund led from BOND AUTHORIZATION Electrical FORD F 650 AREAL/Bucket Truck \$175,000 Engineering Municipal Boston Street Complete Upgrade - Design \$ 210,000 Engineering Municipal McGrath Park Soils Remediation - \$300,000 Engineering Municipal Citywide Roads, Sidewalks, and Crosswalk Improvements (Non-Chapter 90) \$1,200,000 Engineering Municipal Transfer Station Clean Up Phase 2 Capping \$2,200,000 Police Police Headquarters - Flooring replacement \$150,000 Public Services Traffic Division Utility Truck \$170,000 Public Services DPS Building Project \$250,000 Public Services JD Front Loader (replacement of loader #41) \$290,000 School Bates Envelope Repair Project \$ 75,000 School Collins Roof/Masonry Repair \$110,000 School School Life Safety, MEP, Utility, Roof Repairs, Upgrades, Studies \$ 200,000 School Districtwide Sprinkler Repairs \$265,000 Sustainability Comprehensive Energy and Water Upgrades at City and School Facilities \$150,000 TOTAL BOND AL THORIZATION: \$5,745,000 Be it further Ordered: That the Mayor ar Chapter 44A of th nd the Treasurer are each authorized to file an applicate tior n to qualify under
+Ordered: Ordered.
+That the sum of \$5,745,000 be and hereby is appropriated to pay costs of the following capital equipment and capital improvement projects listed under the heading FY23 CIP-Funded from BOND AUTHORIZATION and for the payment of all costs incidental and related thereto, and that to meet said appropriation the Treasurer, with the approval of the Mayor, is authorized to borrow said sum under M.G.L.
+Chapter 44, Sections 7 and 8, or pursuant to any other enabling authority, and to issue bonds or notes of the City therefor. ed from BOND AUTHORIZATION Electrical FORD F 650 AREAL/Bucket Truck \$175,000 Engineering Municipal Boston Street Complete Upgrade - Design \$ 210,000 Engineering Municipal McGrath Park Soils Remediation - \$300,000 Engineering Municipal Citywide Roads, Sidewalks, and Crosswalk Improvements (Non-Chapter 90) \$1,200,000 Engineering Municipal Transfer Station Clean Up Phase 2 Capping \$2,200,000 Police Police Headquarters - Flooring replacement \$150,000 Public Services Traffic Division Utility Truck \$170,000 Public Services DPS Building Project \$250,000 Public Services JD Front Loader (replacement of loader #41) \$290,000 School Bates Envelope Repair Project \$ 75,000 School Collins Roof/Masonry Repair \$110,000 School School Life Safety, MEP, Utility, Roof Repairs, Upgrades, Studies \$ 200,000 School Districtwide Sprinkler Repairs \$265,000 Sustainability Comprehensive Energy and Water Upgrades at City and School Facilities \$150,000 TOTAL BOND AU THORIZATION: \$5,745,000 Be it further Ordered: